 AFTER THE CHRISTMAS celebrations ended and the last few fireworks released into the night sky, we attempted to get back to our routine.
 I was working on a couple of projects for my small business and trying to get my book into the hands of anyone that would read the words that ignited my passion.
 I sold copies to family and friends and even a few books online, but my goal of selling a half a million copies seemed unreachable at the pace I was going.
 I asked my mom to come over to my house one Sunday morning to watch my daughter as I felt I needed to take a long walk and clear my head.

 Parallel to our home was a beautiful walking trail I had been traveling daily to explore my oneness with nature.
-The whispering wind that circled the landscape had a particular way of providing clarity when impurity was obscuring my thoughts.
-It was a form of walking meditation I was trying to incorporate to provide more focus and awareness to my surroundings.
+The whispering wind that circled the landscape had a way of providing clarity when impurity obscured my thoughts.
+It was a form of walking meditation I was incorporating to provide more focus and awareness to my surroundings.

 The curved path stretched across the small city for kilometers with numerous narrow roads branching from the primary trail.
 I started taking a few of these rugged paths because I was curious about where the trajectory might lead me.
 Occasionally they would bring me to the human-made suburban structures and other times they would reveal the simplicity of creation.

 It was almost a month since I released my book and I was struggling to find anyone to even read my work let alone make enough income to feel validated for the time I put into its creation.
 I couldn’t feed my family selling a few books a week.
 The enormous weight of the real world was taking its toll on my creative sanity.

 I was so far away from my dream walking the downward trail questioning my next move.
 I put whatever I could summon into my belief of earthly heaven, but all I could feel was a walking hell.
 I was only traveling for a few minutes but felt tired lifting my heavy boots.